contentful/forma-36/MIGRATION.md

 To migrate the `Button` component to the v4 run the following [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod):

 `npx @contentful/f36-codemod`

+NOTE: If you run this command for the first time it will install the package in the npm cache so you would need to go ahead and run it again.

 When running the codemod, the following changes occur: